vemonet/libre-chat/docs/use-pip.md

 ## ⌨️ Use as a command-line interface

-You can easily start a new chat web service including UI and API using your terminal:
+You can easily **start a new chat web service** including UI and API from your terminal.
+If no arguments are provided it will try to parse a `chat.yml` file in the current directory, or use the default configuration:

 ```bash
 libre-chat start
 ```

-Provide a specific config file:
+Provide a specific **config file**:

 ```bash
 libre-chat start config/chat-vectorstore-qa.yml
 ```

-For re-build of the vectorstore:
+Re-build the **vectorstore**:

 ```bash
 libre-chat build --vector vectorstore/db_faiss --documents documents
 ```

-Get a full rundown of the available options with:
+Get a full rundown of the available options with the usual:

 ```bash
 libre-chat --help